 What is Pilates?

-Pilates is a workout.
+Pilates is truly a workout.
+You will sweat.

-Pilates is corrective workout.
+Pilates is a corrective workout.

 The Pilates Contrology method is a system of rigorous exercise as well as therapeutic movement.
 It was developed over a span of 70 plus years by German born boxer, athlete, Joseph H. Pilates.
 Utilizing the specialized equipment he designed, and his floor exercises, the method works by toning muscles as well as balancing muscular force at the joint level.
 It stimulates circulation through facilitating muscular flexibility, joint range of motion and proper musculoskeletal alignment.
 In addition, it promotes new neuromuscular patterns, heightened body awareness, and more precise coordination.
 All these things combine to help enhance athletic performance, prevent injury, and reduce - even in some cases alleviate - chronic discomfort altogether.